DeepDolphin/JackAndTheBox/README.md

  -  Jonathan -> Programmer

 # Known Bugs
-  - Crates can be placed above the wall
+  - Crates can be placed "above" the wall

+# Changelog
+1.0.0301.1000:
+	Added Capabilities:
+  - Draws hitbox during debugging
+  - Sorts GameObjects more efficiently
+  - Added properties to GameObjects in an efficient manner
+  - Moved to a custom double buffered solution as preparation for efficent drawing Fixed Bugs:
   - Placing crate while direction up doesn't work

-# Changelog
+  - Object jitter

 1.0.0223.1000:
 	Added Capabilities:
   - Placing ability is independent from player